Walnut356/Walnut356.github.io/content/posts/inspecting-the-supernote-note-format/index.md

 ![](image-5.png)

 It was pretty easy to determine that the first value after the size of the `TOTALPATH` section is the size of the individual stroke.
 I was able to determine that the next handful of values are the pen type, the pen color, and the stroke thickness using a test notebook containing one stroke of each pen and color combination, along with several strokes of different thicknesses.
-After that are some values that seem lik econfiguration values?
+After that are some values that seem like configuration values?
 They don't change very much (or at all), stroke-to-stroke, and often notebook-to-notebook.

 Some fiddling with other test notebooks reveals that `straightLine` can instead be `others`.
 Straight lines have a special input method, so that this seems to be a "stroke category" field.